muneer78/muneer78.github.io/_posts/2018-07-24-the-dark-tetrad-of-personality-traits.md

 ---
+date: 2018-07-24
+title: The Dark Tetrad Of Personality Traits
-tags: trolling
+tags: strange-researches, bad-people
 ---

-I’ve dealt with someone in my life who really enjoys trolling.
+I’ve dealt with someone in my personal who really enjoys trolling.
 I no longer talk to him, but it got me interested in why someone would want to be so intentionally unpleasant.
 Here are some explanations.

 ***